bambinos/formulae/README.md

 # formulae

-**UNDER DEVELOPMENT**
+The formula language is fully implemented (with a lot of bugs of course!) and you can generate model matrices for models with both common and group specific effects (a.k.a. fixed and random effects, respectively)

-The formula language is fully implemented (with a lot of bugs of course!) and you can generate model matrices for models that only contain common effects (a.k.a. fixed effects).
+If you want to see some quick examples in action, see the [Examples]('examples/Examples.ipynb').

-You can check existing features in `Features.ipynb`.
+To check how a formula is parsed into a model description object, see [Features]['examples/Features.ipynb'].

 ## Misc notes